-Primary vs. secondary geochemical (elemental and isotopic) signatures in Precambrian chemical sedimentary rocks
+Textural features and geochemical signatures of Precambrian chemical sedimentary rocks

 During the Archean (~4 – 2.5 Ga) the relative balance between chemical weathering, tectonism, and volcanism likely contrasted from today given the expected evolution of the crust-ocean system over such a duration of Earth history.
 The effects of this dynamic interplay on ocean composition can be investigated using geochemical and isotopic approaches applied to well-characterized suites of chemical sedimentary rocks, which provide an archive of the compositional evolution of Earth’s oceans.
 In the Precambrian, the principal record that preserves ocean chemistry includes expansive silica deposits in the form of chert and banded iron formation (IF).
 To decipher past ocean chemistry, we must first distinguish primary textures and minerals from secondary diagenetic and metamorphic features.

 My lab has several projects linked to this goal including:

 (1) Investigating the sedimentology and geochemistry of the ~1.9 Ga Mesabi iron range, MN (Collaborators: Dr. Phil Larson – UMD), Dr. Christopher Fedo – UT), Dr. Martin Whitehouse – NORDSIMS, Dr. Lizzy Trower – University of Colorado Boulder) – several proposals pending and planned.